Causergy — Integrating Causal AI

 The third layer is on the decision side — what can I do as an operator to make sure that I can solve this underlying problem?
 What are the estimated effects, both on the financial and, on the environmental side?

-We are targeting power generation because it was a sector where there has been historically a lot of correlation versus causation problems.
+We are targeting power generation because it is a sector where there has been historically a lot of correlation versus causation problems that cause these alarms.
 That's how decision-making is done in terms of operations.
 We are able to distinguish that they are correlated, but it doesn't mean correlation equals causation.
 We can also bring much better decision-making in that sense.
 We believe that what ChatGPT is now for knowledge work, causal AI will be for decision-making in industrial operations, and we are the first one here to apply it to power plants.

 What assumption do you think this industry has wrong?

 That you need a lot of prior energy experience to be able to innovate in energy.
-I had no prior experience whatsoever.
-There's a lot of innovation to be done.
+I had prior innovation experience in other regulated industries such as life sciences and healthcare that I was able to transfer to a new context that gets combined with domain knowledge in gas generation.

 What has challenged your company in the past year?

 A challenge has been to try to explain causal AI to utility operators that have barely heard even of more basic AI.
 We were initially focused on how the technology works, and where it comes from, econometrics, and causal relationships.
 But the more we interacted, we realized that we probably shouldn't talk too much about the underlying technology.
-It's more about what type of value or outcomes do you actually, as an operator, get from doing this.
+It's more about what type of value or outcomes do you actually, as an operator, get from doing this (up to $5-6M/y for a typical 500 MW CCGT).
 They care less about the nitty-gritty details of the underlying technology.

 What is something your competitors underestimate about this market?